WebstaurantStore / Food Service Resources / Safety & Sanitation / Fire Extinguisher Types

 anatomy of a fire extinguisher

-What is the Difference Between a Rechargeable and Non-Rechargeable Fire Extinguisher?
+What Is the Difference Between a Rechargeable and Non-Rechargeable Fire Extinguisher?

 • Rechargeable fire extinguishers are built to be reused.
 Note that when a rechargeable fire extinguisher is used, it needs to be recharged before going back into service.
 Fire extinguishers can be recharged by contacting a trained technician at a fire extinguisher servicing company.